|

 Documenting Landscapes in Perpetuity: The Historic American Landscapes Survey (HALS) to CGLHS members on May 12, 2021.

 Members of CGLHS have contributed to many HALS projects in California and beyond.
-Documentation on Californian locations prepared by CGLHS members is listed below with links to the Library of Congress repository.
+Some of the documentation on Californian locations prepared by CGLHS members is listed below with links to the Library of Congress repository.